Sukhman75/API_PROJECT/README.md

 # API_PROJECT
-Making HTTP requests with PYTHON
+Making API requests with PYTHON.
-THIS PROJECT IS BUILD TO LEARN HOW ONE CAN MAKE HTTP REQUETS AND FETCH THE JSON DATA FROM A WEBSITE.
+THIS PROJECT IS BUILD TO LEARN HOW ONE CAN MAKE API REQUETS AND FETCH THE JSON DATA FROM A WEBSITE.

 HERE I AM USING A WEBSITE: https://icanhazdadjoke.com/ For more about API related information visit: https://icanhazdadjoke.com/api